 Potential legislation: While the prospect of passing any substantive energy legislation is uncertain, it has been 15 years since the passage of EPAct 2005, and there may be an opportunity for new legislation in the new Congress.

 - The Climate Leadership and Environmental Action for our Nation’s (CLEAN) Future Act introduced in January 2020 included: the establishment of a federal clean energy target of 100% by 2050; several requirements of FERC, including initiating a rulemaking to increase the effectiveness of interregional transmission planning; and the establishment of funds for projects that improve the resiliency, performance, and efficiency of the electricity grid, among other things.
 Comments were provided in response to the draft bill, but its prospects remain uncertain.

 - Some lawmakers and other stakeholders believe there may be an opportunity to find bipartisan common ground in order to pass an infrastructure bill during the Biden administration.

-- As Americans for a Clean Energy Grid (ACEG), Rewiring America and others have recently articulated that developing a new transmission infrastructure will have significant economic development potential, including as many as 25 million new jobs, particularly in rural areas of the United States, and that message may resonate in the current economic climate.
+- As Americans for a Clean Energy Grid (ACEG), Rewiring America, and others have recently articulated that developing a new transmission infrastructure will have significant economic development potential, including as many as 25 million new jobs, particularly in rural areas of the United States.
+That message may resonate in the current economic climate.

 - Investment Tax Credit (ITC) for Transmission

-- S. Senator Martin Heinrich (D-NM), a member of the Energy and Natural Resources Committee, has advocated for creating an ITC for regionally significant transmission projects.
-Tax incentives have been effective at incentivizing support for renewables, and the expectation is that an ITC for transmission would have a similar result.
+- S. Senator Martin Heinrich (D-NM), a Energy and Natural Resources Committee member, has advocated for creating an ITC for regionally significant transmission projects.
+Tax incentives have been effective at incentivizing support for renewables, and the expectation is that an ITC for Transmission would have a similar result.

 - Legislation to Address Siting and Permitting